-In western society, we do everything possible to encourage independence in small children as independence is considered a positive personal trait in society.
-We are all taught from an early age that we should stand on our own two feet (quite literally).
+In western society, typically we do everything possible to encourage independence in small children as independence is considered a positive personal trait in society.
+Commonly we are taught from an early age that we should stand on our own two feet (quite literally).
 Not so in most Indonesian families where there is a cultural predisposition towards creating dependent relationships within the family.
-The child is totally dependent on the parents and in old age the parents become totally dependent on the children.
+It is an accepted norm that the child is totally dependent on the parents and in old age the parents become totally dependent on the children.

 Talk with other expat mothers about their experiences and learn where they have had areas of conflict.
 Some potential conflicts could include:

 Another area in which there is great divergence in expectations is the area of discipline.
-Most Indonesians find it almost impossible to discipline children.
-Even the leaders of the nation can't seem to discipline corrupt officials - so it's not too surprising.
+Most Indonesians rarely discipline children.
 If you have very strong ideas about what your child is allowed to do, or is not allowed to do, you will have to spend a lot of time explaining this to your staff and child minders.
 They usually do not see the point of discipline of children and may feel that many westerners are harsh to their children.

-Be forewarned that they are largely likely to go against your wishes
+Be forewarned that it is possible that they will go against your wishes

 the minute you walk out of the house as they prefer to keep your child